greg9702/miusic-controller/README.md

 ### __Overview 🔎__

 Main role of this project is to provide a access multi-access to music player running on local machine.
-As music players playing music from local files are passé, this project aims solve this issue for streaming services.
+As music players playing music from local files are passé, this project aims to solve this problem for streaming services.

 ### __Architecutre 🌐__